jcalvento/obi/README.md

 - Upload: `anaconda upload /path/to/build.tar.bz2`

-## Colaborate with Obi project
+## Collaborate with Obi project

 The OBI project is open to contributions.
-Please contact the project manager Dr. Ana Julia Velez Rueda.
+Create a branch with your changes and open a pull request, so we can review it.

-National University of Quilmes, Roque Saenz Peña 352, B1876BXD, Bernal, Buenos Aires, Argentina
+All checks should pass before merging into main branch.

-Phone: + 54 11 43657100 ext 5657
+## Questions and issues

-E-mail: avelezrueda@uvq.edu.ar
+[Open an issue](https://github.com/jcalvento/obi/issues) with question and/or problems